nic-brian/dgl-dns/README.md

 ```

 The last 2 forms will obviously only work for domains for
-which the Google Cloud Function actuall has responsibility for.
+which the Google Cloud Function actually has responsibility for.